This statement refers to our financial year ending 31 December 2019.

 All our activities stem from, and are aligned with our core values, as embodied by our brand.
 Our brand values – Enterprising, Proactive, Confident, and Trusted – inform and shape our entire approach to our activities and characterise our involvement with them.

-Our business is organised into five Isle of Man focussed business units: Broadband and Data Services, Mobile, Fixed Line, Data Hosting & Managed services including the Synapse businesses on the Isle of Man and within the UK, selling into the local markets and beyond and a sixth unit, Vannin Ventures, operating internationally.
+Our business is organised into five Isle of Man focussed business units: Broadband and Data Services, Mobile, Fixed Line, Data Hosting & Managed services including the Synapse businesses on the Isle of Man and within the UK, selling into the local markets and beyond.

 Slavery and Human Trafficking Policies